Eos family

 The Eos family (adj.
 Eoan /i:'ou@n/; FIN: 606) is a very large asteroid family located in the outer region of the asteroid belt.
-The family of K-type asteroids is believed to have formed as a result of an ancient catastrophic collision.
+This family of K-type asteroids is believed to have formed as a result of an ancient catastrophic collision.
 The family's parent body is the asteroid 221 Eos.

 Description

 In 1918, while the Japanese astronomer Kiyotsugu Hirayama was studying at Yale University, he began to examine asteroid motions.
 By plotting the mean motion, eccentricity and inclination of the asteroid orbits, he discovered that some of the objects formed groupings.
 In a 1918 paper, he described three such groups, including the Eos family with 19 members.
 Since that time, the number of members in the Eos family grouping has continued to grow, reaching 289 by 1993.

 Currently there are about 4,400 known members of the Eos family.
 The inner orbit of the family is bracketed by the 7/3 mean-motion resonance with Jupiter at 2.96 AU.
 The orbital range also includes the 9/4 mean-motion resonance with Jupiter at 3.03 AU.
 Most of the family members lie within the latter orbital distance.
 The distribution of asteroid sizes suggests that the family is about 1–2 billion years old.

 Hirayama hypothesized that these asteroid families were formed by a catastrophic collision with a parent body.
 This interpretation is still accepted today by the astronomy community.
 Observations of the Eos family show that they have a similar spectroscopic signature.
 Variation in the spectra is interpreted as compositional variation resulting from the partial differentiation of the parent body.
 That is, prior to the breakup, the parent body was partly segregated with denser materials moving toward the core.
 Since the breakup, the family members have undergone space weathering.